How Do I File a Claim for a Semi Truck Accident?

 Commercial trucking accidents generally result in more severe injuries than a typical auto accident and often cause wrongful deaths.
 Additionally, trucking accident lawsuits are often highly complex due to the unique set of laws pertaining only to commercial truck drivers.
 These laws and regulations are intended to protect motorists from unsafe truck drivers and negligent trucking companies.
 However, companies and drivers often neglect these rules in the interest of profits.
 Then, when this negligence causes accidents and injuries, the insurance companies that provide coverage to trucking companies fight to minimize what they pay out for claims.
 For these reasons, you should contact a San Jose truck accident lawyer if you or a loved one sustained injuries in a trucking wreck.

+When searching for the best truck accident attorney for your case, you want someone with experience that offers a free consultation.
 The staff at the Law Offices of Braid Pezzaglia have experience with injury claims and lawsuits against negligent truck drivers and their employers.
 The cause of a truck crash may not always be readily apparent, but we fully investigate the accident, driver logbooks and the policies of the trucking company.
 San Jose truck accident lawyer Braid Pezzaglia has helped many victims and families cope with the catastrophic effects of big rig accidents.
 Our law firm always represents injury victims on a contingency fee basis, so that you owe us nothing unless we get results for you.

 What Are California Commercial Trucking Laws?